rcifw/rcifw.github.io/docs/getting-started/faqs-accounting.md

 ## If my PI has chosen a different plan, do I still get to use the free tier?

-Everyone will have access to the free tier regardless of whatever other account associations they have.
-So if a user is associated with the PI account, they would have access to the partitions for whatever plans the PI has selected as well as the free tier.
+Everyone has access to the free tier regardless of whatever other account associations they have.
+So if a user is associated with the PI account, they have access to the partitions for whatever plans the PI has selected as well as the free tier.

-We have not yet decided on a default (or whether to force a user to specify for every job), but the safest thing for a user to do is specify the appropriate partition for the free tier in their job submission using the `-p` flag (see [here](https://slurm.schedmd.com/sbatch.html#SECTION_OPTIONS)) if that is the partition they want to use for a job.
+Please specify the appropriate partition for the free tier in your job submission using the `-p` flag (see [here](https://slurm.schedmd.com/sbatch.html#SECTION_OPTIONS)) if that is the partition you want to use for a job.

 ## How do I check my account usage?